mmamdouh4370/bouquet.gen/README.md

 - **DB** - Postgres
 - **Deployment** - Vercel for the front and back end, Supabase for the DB

 For now the website simply prompts OpenAI's api and parses it's response.
 However in the future I plan to make my own NLP specifically for this website (which is why I used Flask for this project!).
-I choose NextJS and TailwindCSS to create a reactive and clean ui to complement the aesthetic of my websites theme.
+I chose NextJS and TailwindCSS to create a reactive and clean ui to complement the aesthetic of my websites theme.
 I also used Clerk and Prisma to streamline my process and have easier access to my DB and authentication.

 ### :smiling_face_with_tear: Challenges faced while working on this project